 The Company engages in full and open communication with both institutional and private investors and responds promptly to all queries received.
 In conjunction with the Company’s brokers and other financial advisors all relevant news is distributed in a timely fashion through appropriate channels to ensure shareholders are able to access material information on the Company’s progress.

 - All shareholders are invited to attend the AGM and are encouraged to take the opportunity to ask questions.

 - The primary points of contact for shareholders on operational matters are Pedro Simoes as CEO and Chris Lea as CFO.

-- The primary point of contact for shareholders on corporate governance and other related matters is George Elliott as Chairman.
-Martin Pengelley as Senior Independent Director is available as a point of contact should a shareholder not wish to contact the Chairman for any reason.
+- The primary point of contact for shareholders on corporate governance and other related matters is Max Thowless-Reeves as Chairman.
+Vikki Macleod as Senior Independent Director is available as a point of contact should a shareholder not wish to contact the Chairman for any reason

 - Shareholders can e-mail the company directly at